jensen/react-notes/README.md

 ## Thinking in Components

-When we develop user interfaces in React we need to think about he user interface as a collection of `components`.
-Typically we want to start iterating on the structure of the UI as a wireframe.
-It is quick and inexpensive to iterate on.
+When we develop user interfaces in React we need to think about the user interface as a collection of `components`.
+Typically we want to start iterating on the structure of the UI as a wireframe, which is relatively quick.
 Once we are happy with the layout of the interface we can move to a visual design tool.
 The wireframe helps us create a structure as html, and the visual design helps us setup our stylesheets.

 The third phase in the design process is the creation of the interface as a static html file that will be converted into React components.
 It is a lot easier to iterate on the css and html in a static file.